Financial statements for small businesses: Track, analyze, and grow with confidence

 Does my small business need all four types of financial statements?

-Each of the four financial statements helps you grasp an aspect of your business’s financial health.
-But, it’s the three main types of financial statements – the balance sheet, income statement, and cash flow statement – that will boost a business owner’s financial literacy.
-The retained earnings statement is useful for businesses that plan to reinvest their profits – such as paying for growth projects or paying off debt.
+Each of the four financial statements helps you understand your business’s financial health.
+But it’s the three main types – balance sheet, income statement and cash flow statement – that will boost your financial literacy.

 How often should I prepare financial statements?